maixnor/ascii/README.md

 This is a native application running in your browser.
 Powered by Rust and WebAssembly.

+### Nightly

+This project requires nightly features.

+Install nightly toolchain using:
+`cargo toolchain install nightly` and enable nightly features within the project with `rustup override set nightly`.

+Enjoy the nightly features!

 ### Inspiration

 After watching these 2 videos: